phpMyDomo/phpMyDomo/doc/INSTALL.md

 ## Installation ##############################################
-1) Download the archive and decompress it somewhere on your server, ie in your home directory : /home/USERNAME/.
+__1) Download the archive and decompress it__ somewhere on your server, ie in your home directory : /home/USERNAME/.
 ```sh
 cd /home/USERNAME/
 wget http://www.phpmydomo.org/download/?t=gz -O phpMyDomo_latest.tar.gz